 This page provides information on the 2022 redistricting process undertaken by the Sullivan County Legislature.
-Three maps are being considered, with one to be chosen on July 21, 2022.
+Three maps are currently being considered, with one anticipated to be chosen before the end of the year.
 Scroll down to see the maps.

 What Is Redistricting?

 Sullivan County legislators represent individual districts, as required by the County Charter.
 Those nine districts – one for each of the nine legislators – must by State law encompass an approximately equal percentage of the County’s overall population, as determined by the most recent Census.
 Thus every 10 years, after the U.S. Census figures are released, the Legislature must reorganize its districts so that legislators are each representing approximately one-ninth of the County’s population.
 This process is called redistricting.

 Why Is Redistricting Being Undertaken Now?